-- To Understand the challenges in information storage and management - To Understand the core elements in a data center. - To Understand RAID and its various levels for data backup
+- To analyze the challenges in information storage and management - To analyze the core elements in a data center. - To analyze RAID and its various levels for data backup

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.